IIT-EnergySystemModels/openTEPES/doc/rst/MathematicalFormulation.rst

 Equations
 ---------

-In this section we replicate the mathematical formulation written in the code, which is specially oriented to numerical stability and efficiency to make easier for the people to understand it.
+In this section, we replicate the mathematical formulation written in the code, which is specially oriented to numerical stability and efficiency, to make it easier for people to understand.
-The names between parenthesis correspond to the names of the constraints in the code.
+The names in parentheses correspond to the names of the constraints in the code.

 **Objective function**: minimization of total (investment and operation) cost for the multi-period scope of the model

-Electricity, heat, and hydrogen generation, (energy and reservoir) storage and (electricity, hydrogen, and heat) network investment cost plus retirement cost [M€] «``eTotalFCost``» «``eTotalICost``»
+Electricity, heat, and hydrogen generation, (energy and reservoir) storage, and (electricity, hydrogen, and heat) network investment cost plus retirement cost [M€] «``eTotalFCost``» «``eTotalICost``»

 :math:`\sum_{p} DF^p [\sum_{g} CFG_g icg^p_g + \sum_{g} CFR_g rcg^p_g + \sum_{e'} CFE_{e'} icr^p_{e'} + \sum_{ijc} CFT_{ijc} ict^p_{ijc} + \sum_{ijc} CFH_{ijc} ich^p_{ijc} + \sum_{ijc} CFP_{ijc} icp^p_{ijc}] +`